MayamaTakeshi/redmine_rt/README.md

 I recommend to use:
-  "My account" > Preferences > "Display comments" = "In reverse chronological order" as this will make "quick_notes" to be put above history section that I think looks better than having it below it.
+  "My account" > Preferences > "Display comments" = "In reverse chronological order" as this will make "quick_notes" to be put above history section that I think looks better than having it below it when update of notes is done.

 The plugin adds an API endpoint /channels/CHANNEL_NAME/post_msg.json to permit to send messages to channels.
 Usage: